igorgatis/ws2/README.md

 ![image](https://github.com/igorgatis/ws2/assets/1269388/68f2290d-2a81-4241-b8e3-31ea7a382a27)

 ## Previews Work
 There use to exist a very similar tool hosted at [s2.sidewalklabs.com/regioncoverer/](https://s2.sidewalklabs.com/regioncoverer/) but it is long gone now.
-I came across [Wasm with Go to build an S2 cover map viewer](https://blog.nobugware.com/post/2018/wasm_go_s2_javascript/) by Fabrice AkHeN which combines S2 Cell lib in Go and Wasm which can be seen at [s2.inair.space](https://s2.inair.space).
+I came across [Wasm with Go to build an S2 cover map viewer](https://blog.nobugware.com/post/2018/wasm_go_s2_javascript/) by Fabrice AkHeN which combines S2 Cell lib in Go and Wasm which can be seen at [s2.inair.space](https://s2.inair.space) and tweaked it a bit.